datarichard/the-kids-are-alright/README.md

 between the reference and the younger cohort is shown on the right as the difference smooth.

+##### Figure 2.
+Centered estimates of cohort trajectories (left) and their differences (right)

 ![](figures/figure_2-1.png)<!-- -->

 <br>

-The difference smooths reveal where the younger cohort is substantially different from the older reference cohort where the confidence bounds exclude zero (dotted line) (Marra & Wood, 2012; Wood, 2013).
+The difference smooths (right panels) reveal where the younger cohort is substantially different from the older reference cohort (left panels) where the confidence bounds exclude zero (horizontal line) (Marra & Wood, 2012; Wood, 2013).
 Inspection of the *1990s difference* panel reveals the youngest cohort’s wellbeing trajectory is significantly declining with age relative to the 1980s cohort.
 After the age of 25, a person born in the 1990s is expected to have lower subjective wellbeing than an equivalently aged person born earlier (e.g., 1980s).
 The other cohorts also have declining trajectories relative to their reference (older) cohort, albeit not as substantial a decline and not as reliably beyond zero as the 1990s cohort.
 The exception is the 1950s cohort which has a (non-significantly) increasing trajectory relative to the reference cohort, consistent with the prevailing view in popular and social media that the “Baby Boomers” have had a great time at the expense of the other generations.

 <br><br>